abdelrazekrizk/Developing-and-Deploying-a-Basic-Web-Application-on-Amazon-EKS/README.md

        kubectl get svc my-eks-web-app -w

 Once the external IP is available, you can access your web application in a browser using that IP.

-  Keep in mind that this example is minimal and focuses on the basic steps. <br>
-  In a production scenario, you would likely include more `features`, `security measures`, and `configurations`.<br>
-  Additionally, you might want to explore tools like `Helm` for managing `Kubernetes manifests` more efficiently.

 ## Step 12: Cleanup.
 - Cleaning up your resources is an important part of managing your cloud environment. <br>